shabeer-syed/acesinehrs/_pages/SM.md

   cta_label:
   cta_url:
   caption:
-excerpt: 'Definition <br /> <small><a>  </a></small> Any act of commission or omission by a parent or other caregiver that results in harm, potential for harm, or threat of harm to a child.
-Harm does not need to be intended <br /><br /> {::nomarkdown}<iframe style="display: inline-block;" src=" " frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'
+excerpt: 'Definition <br /> <small><a>  </a></small> A substance use disorder is a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problem <br /><br /> {::nomarkdown}<iframe style="display: inline-block;" src=" " frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'

-github:
-  - excerpt: '{::nomarkdown}<iframe style="display: inline-block;" src="https://ghbtns.com/github-btn.html?user=mmistakes&repo=minimal-mistakes&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="https://ghbtns.com/github-btn.html?user=mmistakes&repo=minimal-mistakes&type=fork&count=true&size=large" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'

-intro:
-  - excerpt: 'We have developed and validated indicators for identifying ACEs in routinely collected non-identifiable health care data of mothers and children presenting to GPs, A&E, hospitals before and after birth.
-This website provides information on definitions, concepts, measures, and  standardised tools to help users apply the developed ACE indicators to create “research-ready” datasets.
-[See the publication here.](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00061-9/fulltext) See also the published [systematic review.](https://adc.bmj.com/content/archdischild/106/1/44.full.pdf)'

 ---

 ## Definition

-Any consumption of alcohol/drugs meeting threshold for harmful or addictive levels such as codes mentioning "dependence", "specialist/enhanced treatment", class A through C drugs (e.g. A: heroin, cocaine, ecstasy, LSD), self-report measures (≥35 alcohol units per week higher risk drinking)55 and validated measures with higher cut-off scores (≥20 AUDIT score, SADQ ≥31 scores etc).
+The DSM-5 defines a substance use disorder as a cluster of cognitive, behavioral, and physiological symptoms indicating that the individual continues using the substance despite significant substance-related problem.
+For parental substance misuse, we included any consumption of alcohol/drugs meeting threshold for harmful or addictive levels such as codes mentioning "dependence", "specialist/enhanced treatment", class A through C drugs (e.g. A: heroin, cocaine, ecstasy, LSD), self-report measures (≥35 alcohol units per week higher risk drinking)55 and validated measures with higher cut-off scores (≥20 AUDIT score, SADQ ≥31 scores etc).
 Indicators for alcohol consumption are also available via the [HDR UK CALIBER phenotype library](https://phenotypes.healthdatagateway.org/).

-Indicators are currently restricted to the mother's or child's record (e.g. maternal substance misuse)  due to methodological challenges in accurately linking children to their fathers (a long-standing issue of anonymised secondary and primary care data).
-However, once reliably linkage of fathers becomes available, the domains "parental mental health problems" and "parental substance misuse" will be updated to include potential fathers.

 --------------------------------
 ## Indicator list